mjstraughan/CubingHistory/docs/3x3/Methods/Zipper.md

 3. Solve the last layer corners while orienting all remaining edges.
 4. Permute the remaining edges.

->This is one a few possible variants of the method.
+>This is one of a few possible variants of the method.

 [Click here for more step details on the SpeedSolving wiki](https://www.speedsolving.com/wiki/index.php?title=Zipper_Method)